TBT8A10/Research/README.md

     * **fastbootd**: Useful to check whether Android Verified Boot (AVB) is unlocked and to flash boot/recovery/super (system, vendor, odm, product) partitions
 * **Uboot**: One of the device's bootloaders.
 Handles pretty much the whole boot process.
     * **fastboot**: Useful to disable AVB and flash boot/recovery partitions.
 Can't flash super.
 The only way to access this mode is with `adb reboot-bootloader` or through the "Reboot to bootloader" option inside the recovery.
-* **LOADER Mode**: A special Rockchip mode that allows to flash the firmware, flash ANY partition and dump the firmware.
+   * **LOADER Mode**: Allows us to flash the firmware, flash ANY partition and dump the firmware.
 * **MASKROM Mode**: Another special Rockchip mode.
 This mode only allows us to flash the firmware, but it'll be our best friend in a worst case scenario.

 ### Key combinations